chenyx04/Spectral-Stitching/index.md

 The design of the Spectral-Stitching algorithm leverages connections between haplotype phasing and the problem of **_community detection_**, where communities have to be inferred based on the friendship graph of users.
 The algorithm is shown to be efficient especially when the coverage is relatively deep (at least > 5X).

 The main program is implemented in Python.
-An evaluation program (implemented in MATLAB and R) is also provided for evaluating on NA12878 WGS data in the [10X paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4786454/).
+An evaluation program (implemented in MATLAB and R) is also provided for evaluating the phasing accuracy on NA12878 WGS data (see [10X paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4786454/)).

 If you have any questions, feel free to contact